without Internet Explorer,

 Mille is now the main vocalist.
 Ventor is featured on "Toxic Trace" and it's a disappointment Kreator didn't have a trade-off anymore here; I really liked him on the first 2 albums because he added a really vicious bite to the songs which is largely lacking here.
 Mille is pretty good, he's pretty vicious himself but has a slightly less aggressive nature in his voice compared to Ventor.
 As proven by Extreme Aggression, Kreator were trying to make their music friendlier.
 Nowadays Kreator are reasonably violent again but the aggressiveness of the music they create doesn't even get close to the skullcrushing surge that is Pleasure To Kill.
 Proof of the experimentation is already found here, songs like "No Escape" feature slower parts (Which I actually like on this song) that would become more and more frequent with each passing release and would even become a driving force behind albums like Outcast, Endorama and Violent Revolution, 3 albums that are arguably the worst Kreator have ever made.

-This was the beginning of the slow softening of Kreator's sound.
-While I prefer the next two to this, they are even softer.
-This indirectly laid the foundations for what they've become.
-Having said that, I do enjoy most of this, so my rating is positive.
-I also think this is coolest cover Kreator ever had, and if I could find a T-shirt with this exact cover, I would buy it on sight.
+This was the beginning of the slow softening of Kreator's sound, but this isn't quite as big of a deal as many make it out to be.
+The next two were even softer, yet they're better albums, while Endless Pain is more extreme, but weaker as a listen.
 Blind Faith, the title track, and Behind the Mirror are great thrashers.
 As the World Burns and One of Us are not.
+The deductions come in the fact that if takes a few listens for things to not sound very samey and that a quarter of the songs are pretty much toss-worthy.
 Compared to the surrounding albums, this just isn't as consistent.
 Compared to what the other bands of 1986 followed up with though, this is pretty good.
 I would recommend at least the highlights to any fan of thrash.

 The first memorable couple of albums made everyone aware of what these guys were able to create and how brutal and harsh their music could get.
 So by 1987, the year of the consolidation of Teutonic thrash, Kreator had already achieved popularity and respect, becoming one of the most influential bands of the old continent and made clear that the aggression of American thrash could be increased and become an even more extreme subgenre outside its frontier.
 Now Mille and co. were ready to face the late 80’s with more ambition and possibilities than ever before.
 Their sound would reach higher results on this long-play, since Jörg Trzebiatowski joined the group to support Mille on the guitar parts the technique became more present and notable.
 Don’t expect something more brutal than the stuff on “Endless Pain” or “Pleasure To Kill”, only expect a certain development and complexity on their sound.